Table of contents

-Starting a small business can be risky.
+Starting your own business can be risky.
 But the risk decreases dramatically when your venture requires little financial investment from you.
-The beauty of a low-investment endeavour is that you can experiment without the pressure of needing to be successful for the sake of your livelihood (or the payment of any employees).
-You could even start a small business at home.
+The beauty of a low-investment endeavor is that you can experiment without the pressure of needing to be successful for the sake of your livelihood (and to pay any employees).

 But it’s hard to tell if a business will be successful, especially if your venture hasn’t really been tested in your target market.
-That’s why it’s important that you have the freedom to take risks and make mistakes in a relatively low-stakes environment.
-Once your business is consistently successful, you can start to think about expanding, making it a full-time job and possibly even hiring employees.
-Until then, focus on testing and adjusting until you find a formula that (and our business checklist might come in handy).
+That’s why it’s so important that you have the freedom to take risks and make mistakes in a relatively low-stakes environment.
+Once your business is consistently successful, you can start to think about expanding, making it a full-time job, and possibly even hiring employees.
+Until then, focus on testing and adjusting until you find a formula that works.

 Here are some ideas for businesses that don’t require much in up-front costs:

 You’re much more likely to find success in a field where you have experience and skill.
 For example, if your culinary experience doesn’t extend beyond watching cooking shows on TV, becoming a personal chef isn’t a great idea.
 But if you have experience in something like marketing, you could consult with fledgling businesses and help them build their brands.